ALPHA-LIPOIC ACID Overview Information

 ALPHA-LIPOIC ACID Side Effects & Safety

-Alpha-lipoic acid is POSSIBLY SAFE for most adults when taken by mouth , when used intravenously or when applied to the skin.
+Alpha-lipoic acid is POSSIBLY SAFE for most adults when taken by mouth for up to 4 years, when used intravenously for up to 3 weeks, or when applied to the skin as a cream for up to 12 weeks.
 People taking alpha-lipoic acid by mouth might get a rash.
 People at risk for thiamine deficiency should take a thiamine supplement.

 Special Precautions & Warnings:Pregnancy and breast-feeding: Not enough is known about the use of alpha-lipoic acid during pregnancy and breast-feeding.
 Stay on the safe side and avoid use.